Life360: Bubbles

-CEO, Chris Hulls, created a TikTok account to initiate a dialogue with teenagers after intense criticism.
-Subsequently, Life360 released Bubbles which allows users to set a radius of between 1 and 25 miles and a set time frame of 1 to 6 hours.
-This means you won't be able to see where people are in the Bubbles however safety features and messaging features remain active.
+Following CEO Chris Hulls' creation of a TikTok account to initiate a dialogue with teenagers due to intense criticism of the company, Life360 released Bubbles, a feature that allows users to share only their approximate location inside a certain region.
+Each Bubble can be configured with a radius of between 1 and 25 miles and a set duration of 1 to 6 hours.
+Despite only the approximate location being shared, safety features and messaging features remain active.

-Tiles
+Additional features

-Life360 added support for Tile trackers.
+Life360 supports Tile trackers.
 This allows users to link their Tile account or add Tile trackers directly.

+As of 2014, the app was available in Spanish, German, Korean, Italian, Russian, Portuguese, and Indonesian.

 Criticism

 An article by The Washington Post claims that parents are using the location sharing feature to track their teenage and adult children "in ways that resemble emotional abuse."

 An article by The Markup reported that Life360 sells its users' precise location data to data brokers.
 According to Life360's privacy policy, this data "does not reasonably identify you directly".
 The company later claimed it was no longer selling this type of data.

-While tracking devices like Life360's Tile and Apple's AirTag were intended to help users find missing or stolen property, they have also been used maliciously, such as stalking people.
+While tracking devices like Life360's Tile and Apple's AirTag were intended to help users find missing or stolen property, they have also been used maliciously, such as to stalk people.
 In August 2023, stalking victims filed a class-action lawsuit against Tile, Life360 and business partner Amazon for essentially promoting stalking, specifically "negligence, defective design, unjust enrichment, intrusion, and multiple privacy law violations".

 A 2024 Sky News story characterised Life360 as "stalkerware".